Formylation: Formylation reactions as a drug target

 Inhibition of enzymes involved in purine biosynthesis has been exploited as a potential drug target for chemotherapy.

 Cancer cells require high concentrations of purines to facilitate division and tend to rely on de novo synthesis rather than the nucleotide salvage pathway.
 Several folate based inhibitors have been developed to inhibit formylation reactions by GAR transformylase and AICAR transformylase.
 The first GAR transformylase inhibitor Lometrexol [(6R)5,10-dideazatetrahydrofolate] was developed in the 1980s through a collaboration between Eli Lilly and academic laboratories.

 Although similar in structure to N10-formyl-THF, lometrexol is incapable of carrying out one carbon transfer reactions.
 Additionally, several GAR based inhibitors of GAR transformylase have also been synthesized.

-Development of folate based inhibitors have been found to be particularly challenging as the inhibitors also down regulate the enzyme folypolyglutamate synthase, which adds additional γ-glutamates to monoglutamate folates and antifolates after entering the cell for increased enzyme affinity.
+Development of folate based inhibitors have been found to be particularly challenging as the inhibitors also down regulate the enzyme folylpolyglutamate synthase, which adds additional γ-glutamates to monoglutamate folates and antifolates after entering the cell for increased enzyme affinity.
 This increased affinity can lead to antifolate resistance.

 Leigh syndrome

 Leigh syndrome is a neurodegenerative disorder that has been linked to a defect in an enzymatic formylation reaction.
 Leigh syndrome is typically associated with defects in oxidative phosphorylation, which occurs in the mitochondria.
 Exome sequencing, has been used to identify a mutation in the gene coding for mitochondrial methionyl-tRNA formyltransferase (MTFMT) in patients with Leigh syndrome.
 The c.626C>T mutation identified in MTFMT yielding symptoms of Leigh Syndrome is believed to alter exon splicing leading to a frameshift mutation and a premature stop codon.
-Individuals with the MTFMT c.626C>T mutation were found to have reduced fMet-tRNAMet levels and changes in the formylation level of mitochondrically translated COX1.
+Individuals with the MTFMT c.626C>T mutation were found to have reduced fMet-tRNAMet levels and changes in the formylation level of mitochondrially translated COX1.
 This link provides evidence for the necessity of formylated methionine in initiation of expression for certain mitochondrial genes.